Manufacturing Wind Turbines: Three Considerations

 Location is one of the first considerations for wind turbine deployments.
 Generally, onshore wind turbines have dominated the wind market.
 However, there’s significant growth in offshore deployments, where larger wind turbines often generate three to four times the annual energy production (AEP).
 Although the infrastructure needs and costs of onshore wind farms are lower than offshore installations, the increased output from offshore turbines and the continued cost reduction will lead to steady growth in the offshore market.

-Currently, the top five markets for wind energy continue to be China, the US, Germany, India and Spain, according to the GWEC, but the other markets noteworthy to watch include Chile, Saudi Arabia and Vietnam.
+Currently, the top five markets for wind energy are China, the US, Brazil, Germany, and Sweden, according to the GWEC, but the other markets noteworthy to watch include Vietnam, India, and the Philippines.
 While they are in various stages on the journey to wind, these markets represent high potential, and we can expect to see increased investments in these emerging markets in the future.

 As wind turbine OEMs manage the balancing act of expanding into emerging markets while determining the best strategy to support growing onshore and offshore deployments, production location also becomes a critical consideration for wind turbine manufacturing.
 After all, localization is a critical piece of reaching the lowest levelized cost of energy (LCOE).
 Do you want to invest in the capital expenditures (CAPEX) required to enter a new market and all the risk that comes along with it?
 Will you handle the localized manufacturing and supply chain on your own or rely on other experts?